Calderdale: Governance

-The borough is divided into 17 wards and each is represented on Calderdale Metropolitan Borough Council by three councillors.
-Each councillor is normally elected on a first past the post basis for a four-year period which is staggered with the other councillors of that ward so that only one councillor per ward is up for election at any one time.
-Exceptions to this include by-elections and ward boundary changes.
+The borough is divided into 17 wards, each of which is represented on Calderdale Metropolitan Borough Council by three councillors.
+Councillors are normally elected using the first-past-the-post system for four-year terms, with elections staggered so that only one councillor per ward is elected in any given year.
+Exceptions to this arrangement include by-elections and elections held following ward boundary changes.

 Demography

 Ethnicity

 The largest ethnic group within Calderdale at the 2011 census was White British at 86.7%, down from 90.8% in 2001.
 The next largest ethnic group are Pakistanis, comprising 6.8% of the population (4.9% in 2001).

 In 2011, Christians comprised 60.6% of the borough's population.
 This was followed by those of no religion (30.2%) and Muslims (7.8%).

 The 2021 census showed further changes in the borough, with the White British population declining slightly to 82.7% and the proportion of residents of Pakistani heritage increasing to 8.5%.
 Younger residents showed a higher level of ethnic diversity with 74.7% of Calderdale's population aged under 16 identifying as White British compared with 93.5% of the population over 65.
 Those holding no religion had risen to 42.0% of the population, now comprising a slightly higher proportion of residents than Christians (41.5%) and the Muslim population remaining relatively stable increasing to 9.5%.
 The large majority of Calderdale residents were born in England - falling slightly from 90.6% to 89.7% between 2011 and 2021.